stass-1/claude-agents/qa.md

    - Appropriate `beforeEach`/`afterEach` for setup/teardown when needed
    - Minimal use of `beforeAll`/`afterAll` to maintain test independence

-3. **Write Essential Tests**: Include only tests that:
+3. **Write Strategic Essential Tests**: Include ONLY tests that:
-   - Verify critical business logic
+   - Cover the highest-impact code paths (complex conditionals, loops, algorithms)
-   - Test error conditions and edge cases
+   - Test error conditions and edge cases that could cause failures
-   - Validate integration points (when appropriate)
-   - Cover regression scenarios
-   - Ensure public API contracts are maintained
+   - Validate critical business logic and public API contracts

-4. **Avoid Over-Engineering**: Do NOT:
+   - Focus on achieving maximum coverage with minimum test count

+4. **Eliminate Non-Essential Tests**: Do NOT write tests for:
+   - Simple getters/setters without logic
+   - Trivial property assignments
-   - Test implementation details that may change
+   - Implementation details that may change
-   - Create complex test utilities unless absolutely necessary
-   - Write tests for trivial getters/setters
-   - Over-mock to the point where tests lose meaning
+   - Over-mocked scenarios that lose meaning
-   - Create elaborate test fixtures when simple data will suffice
+   - Redundant test cases that don't increase coverage percentage

 ## Best Practices Implementation